 What’s New Viewer

 If you want to get a complete overview of the new, changed and deleted features and functions in recent versions of SAP S/4HANA, your tool of choice is What’s New Viewer at SAP Help Portal.
-It allows you to select specific SAP S/4HANA versions and view the changes therein, as well as filter by line of business, solution area, and change type.
+It allows you to select specific SAP S/4HANA versions and view the changes therein, as well as filter by line of business, solution area, change type and scope item.

-If you need the list of changes in PDF format you can download it for each particular product version using the links available in SAP Note 2911040.
+If you need the list of changes in PDF format you can download it for each particular product version using the link available in the What’s New tab in SAP Help Portal.
+See example for SAP S/4HANA 2020 release in the picture below (SAP Note 2954532).

 Simplification Item Catalog